berops/claudie/README.md

 Lastly, provide your own manifest via a Kubernetes Secret.

-Example of the input manifest can be found [here](https://github.com/Berops/platform/blob/master/docs/input-manifest/example.yaml)
+Example of the input manifest can be found [here](https://github.com/Berops/platform/blob/master/docs/input-manifest/example.yaml).

-To see in detail how you apply the manifest into Claudie, please refer to [CRUD](./docs/crud/crud.md) document.
+To see in detail how you apply the manifest into Claudie, please refer to the [CRUD](./docs/crud/crud.md) document.

 # Get involved